Fermat-ORG/fermat-framework/README.md

-I want to help with the code!
+I want to join the team!
 ------------------------------------------------

 Awesome! _There are lots of ways you can help._ First read